 Courses not otherwise included in the catalog listing but for which there may be special needs.
 May be repeated for credit as often as permitted and as subject matter changes.
-See department chair
+See department chair.

-Colloquia offered to fulfill ILS requirements.
-See Liberal Studies for course descriptions.
+Courses offered to fulfill Liberal Arts Core requirements.
+See Liberal Arts section of catalog for course descriptions.
 May not be used to fulfill major or minor requirements.
-POLS 479 may not be used by students majoring in Political Science.